INTERSECT-training/intersect-training.github.io/pages/travel-princeton.md

 permalink: "/travel-princeton/"
 ---

-## COVID-19 Policy
-All participants must to adhere to all Princeton University [guidelines, policies, and protocols for visitors and conferences](https://covid.princeton.edu/policies) in place at the time of the workshop.
-As of June, 2022, this would require attesting to vaccination prior to arrival.

 ## General Notes
 A hotel block has been reserved at the Nassau Inn in Princeton, NJ, located adjacent to